Muon conversion to an eletron in nuclei in the $B-L$ symmetric SSM

-In subsequent numerical analysis, we not only give different sensitive parameters on the effect of the $\mu-e$ conversion rate in nuclei, but also given to the influence of parameters on ${\rm{Br}}(\mu \rightarrow e\gamma)$ in the B-LSSM.
-Constrained by the ${\rm{Br}}(\mu \rightarrow e\gamma)$, the final magnitude of $\mu-e$ conversion rate can be achieved.
+In the subsequent numerical analysis, we not only give different sensitive parameters on the effect of the $\mu-e$ conversion rate in nuclei, but we also give to the influence of parameters on ${\rm{Br}}(\mu \rightarrow e\gamma)$ in the B-LSSM.
+Constrained by the ${\rm{Br}}(\mu \rightarrow e\gamma)$, the final magnitude of the $\mu-e$ conversion rate can be achieved.